efthpapag/Video-sharing-application/README.md

 # Application usage

 1. After starting the application via android studio, the fields Username and Port must be filled.
-In Username the only limitation is that each user must have a unique username.
+In Username, the only limitation is that each user must have a unique username.
 The port must be the one used in the redir of the emulator running the application.
 Finally, the user presses login.
 2. Publish :
-    a) The user writes the hashtag he wants in #[hashtag] format, then clicks add so that the hastag added to those of the video.
+    a) The user writes the hashtag he wants in #[hashtag] format, then clicks add so that the hastag is added to those of the video.
 Repeat the process for all the hashtags.
     b) The user fills in the video name if the video is stored in his emulator.
 The video name must be the same as the name of the mp4 file without the .mp4.
     If the user wants to post a new video that will be shot at that moment then the name does not matter.
 In both cases the user must not have posted video with the same name before.